 Loading your portable storage unit

-- Check out PODS’ packing and loading instructions to help you maximize container space and minimize damage to your stuff while it’s in storage.
+- Check out our packing and loading tips to help you maximize space and minimize damage to your stuff.

 - Pack items you’ll need easy access to last – close to the container door.
 Load items you won’t need first.

 - Load furniture vertically to conserve space when possible.